naturallaw777/Sovran_SystemsOS/README.md

 - **Automated backups** via rsnapshot
 - **Scheduled maintenance** via systemd timers
 - **Database initialization** handled declaratively
-- **Reproducible builds** — the entire system is defined in code and can be rebuilt or migrated to new hardware at any time
+- **Reproducible builds** — the main system is defined in code and can be rebuilt to match most systems

 ---